haowangbiostat/anticipation_swcrt/README.md

 - Run [`simulation_IV.R`](code/simulation_IV.R) to get [`Table 4`](result/simulation_IV/table_4.R) in the main article.

+- Simulation results are stored in ```result```.
+You do not need to re-run any of the simulation studies to replicate the results in the paper.

 ### Helper Functions Are Collected in [`code`](code)

 The following scripts collect all the helper functions used in this repository.
 You do not need to separately run any of the scripts to replicate the results in the paper.